US pediatric clinic universe, mapped

 The top ten chains

-The largest pediatric clinic chains, ranked by US site count.
+The ten largest US pediatric clinic chains, by site count.

 Who buys this data

 This page is for the teams selling into pediatrics, not the pediatricians themselves.
-The buyer for this dataset usually falls into one of the categories below.
+Office Practicum, PCC, Sanofi Pasteur pediatric reps, McKesson and Henry Schein vaccine distribution, and pediatric-specialized RCMs are the buyers for this dataset.
+The buyer for this data usually falls into one of these categories.

 Software